Divyae52/Obsidian/D&D/DND Markdown/compendium/classes/Artificer/artificer.md

 ##### Cantrips (0-Level Spells)

 At 1st level, you know two cantrips of your choice from the [[artificer-spell-list|artificer spell list]].
-At higher levels, you learn additional artificer cantrips of your choice, as shown in the Cantrips Known column of the Artificer table.
+At higher levels, you learn additional artificer cantrips of your choice, as shown in the Cantrips Known column of [[#The Artificer Table|the Artificer table]].

 When you gain a level in this class, you can replace one of the artificer cantrips you know with another cantrip from the artificer spell list.

 ##### Preparing and Casting Spells

-The Artificer table shows how many spell slots you have to cast your artificer spells.
+The [[#The Artificer Table|the Artificer table]] shows how many spell slots you have to cast your artificer spells.
 To cast one of your artificer spells of 1st level or higher, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of artificer spells that are available for you to cast, choosing from the [[artificer-spell-list|artificer spell list]].
 When you do so, choose a number of artificer spells equal to your Intelligence modifier + half your artificer level, rounded down (minimum of one spell).
 The spells must be of a level for which you have spell slots.